Barbeques, suspicion and song as Israeli soldiers break from Gaza war

 It’s a pattern I have seen repeated over weeks of covering this war, in the days before the truce that came into effect on November 24.

-In the first few days following October 7, young reservists, whipped up by jingoistic rhetoric, were channelled to the Gaza Strip along motorways lined with thousands of Israeli flags.
+In the first few days following October 7, young reservists, whipped up by jingoistic rhetoric, were channelled to the border with the Gaza Strip along motorways lined with thousands of Israeli flags.

 Disembarking from coaches, the atmosphere is raucous; friends from military service reunited and hugged each other.

 Thrust out of their day jobs, they are now backslapping soldiers.
 Revered as heroes and convinced that they were on the right side of history, they welcome media attention.
-They drape flags outside of their transport vehicles and flash peace signs at the camera.
+They drape flags outside of their vehicles and flash peace signs at the camera.

-Their seniors, in contrast, stone-faced, remain focused on maps and the battle plans.
-They were curt, formal, and sometimes jaded when talking to the media.
+Their seniors, in contrast, stone-faced, remain focused on maps and battle plans.
+They are curt, formal, and sometimes jaded when talking to the media.
 Perhaps aware that much of the global reaction to the Israeli military campaign in Gaza would not fall in line with their narrative.

 The reservists in the square are not allowed to talk about what they did or saw in Gaza.
 They have to hand in their phones before they enter.